riverrun/drat/README.md

 * Support other languages.
 * Whatever feature requests people have - as long as it's not too much work :)

+### Dependencies

+Python3 and requests (python3-requests if you are on a debian-based system).

 ### Name

 Drat is a recursive acronym which either stands for Drat is a Reading Analysis Tool or Drat is a Rabid Assessor of Texts.